Frequently asked Questions regarding the data of the NMHC Rent Payment Tracker

 All collected data is anonymized by the PMS providers and standardized for a high-quality dataset.
 The final numbers have been weighted to account for variations in the size of the databases provided by the data providers.

 The number of units will vary with each data release based on changes to the number of occupied units for each PMS provider as units are leased or vacated.
 After adjusting our methodology after the first data pull, the number of units has consistently ranged from 11 million to 11.5 million professionally managed apartments included in the dataset.
 For the reasons stated above, the number of units will fluctuate between these two parameters and possibly slightly above or below.
-Please see the methodology page for exact number of units each week.
 For comparison, there are 21.4 million apartments (in buildings with 5+ units), according to the most recent American Community Survey from the U.S. Census Bureau.
 That makes this dataset one of the most robust representations of the apartment industry.

 The dataset only covers conventional, market-rate apartments.
 Accordingly, it excludes subsidized affordable units, single-family rentals, privatized military housing units and purpose-built student housing properties.